Is Anorexia Counseling Right For Me?

-- Rumination: you think obsessively and fretfully about food and weight loss
+- Rumination: thinking obsessively and fretfully about food and weight loss

-- Body dissatisfaction: your vision of a perfect body type that others would consider “deserving of love” is unrealistically thin and the opposite of how you perceive your own body (regardless of your weight)
+- Body dissatisfaction: envisioning a perfect body type that others would consider “deserving of love” and is unrealistically thin — and the opposite of how you perceive your own body (regardless of your weight)

-- You experience intrusive thoughts concerning weight loss that serve as the foundation for compulsive behaviors.
-You may:
+- Intrusive thoughts concerning weight loss that serve as the foundation for compulsive behaviors.